Norbert515/flutter_ide/README.md

 If the widget has children itself wrap each child in a LayoutDragTarget, assign it a final GlobalKey.
 Then return each WidgetProperty

+# State of this project

+Visual widget building.

+Next steps:

+Building and polishing the very core.
+Once that is done, giving up the project is not a defeat.

+The very core MVP:

+- Improved UI and layout
+- More value changers
+- Better placeholder system
+- Tree representation with drag& drop
+- Column Expanded/Flexible

+### Stateful visual builder.

+Work on the layout while keeping state.

+### Drag and drop that produces quality code

+Number one goal is not to replace coding layouts but enhance it.

+### Building for different screens at the same time

+Preview your live changes on as many different screen sizes as you want.

+### Extensible and hackable

+Don't want to use the Flutter-IDE but like the visual editor?
+Use the plugin!

+Need new tools?
+Write a plugin for this IDE!